Interesse an einem Studium?

 Thema der einzelnen Lehreinheiten:

-The seminar will be held as a bloc seminar on
+The seminar will be held as two bloc seminar on

 Empfohlene Literatur (für die Gesamtveranstaltung):